 Many SIPP providers accepted business from unauthorised introducers on the basis that they would not be liable for any investment advice and that the SIPP was simply a way to enable the client to choose investments on their own or with the aid of an IFA.

 However, successful claims are now being made against SIPP providers and it is clear that the FCA rules mean as a regulated entity they are responsible for applying adequate due diligence to the investments in their SIPPs and any 3rd parties they accept business from.

-However, regulated Financial Advisers and SIPP Providers are subject to FCA rules and if they were involved in your pension transfer or investment you may be able to make a claim.
+However, regulated Financial Advisers and SIPP Providers are subject to FCA rules, so if they were involved in your pension transfer or investment, you may be able to make a claim.

-If you’ve taken up the offer of a free pensions review and/or any of the above names seem familiar to your current investment then you’d be wise to check as you may be able to make a claim.
+If you’ve taken up the offer of a free pensions review, or any of the above names seem familiar to your current investment, you’d be wise to check, as you may be able to make a claim.

 A simple way is to get in touch and have a free assessment by one of our mis-selling assessors.

 It’s a brief chat in which we can tell you if you may have a case and how you can make a claim.
 There’s no obligation to use our service.
 See our Trustpilot reviews here.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.

 It is possible for you to present the claim for free, either to the firm or person against whom you wish to complain or to the statutory ombudsman (Financial Ombudsman Service or Pension Ombudsman Service) or the Financial Services Compensation Scheme, whichever is applicable to your claim.